 Which to choose?
 California Early White has no hot bite in its flavor, grows rapidly and is ready to harvest early.
 If making garlic braids is your top priority, plant California Late White.
 You'll get a stronger flavor with this garlic, and it does better in warm climates than the Early variety.

-This big guy is technically in the leek family, but you’d never know by the look or the taste.
-Kids love harvesting this giant of the garlic patch, and it keeps well too, with a mild flavor.
+This big guy is technically in the leek family, but you'd never know by the look or the taste.
+Kids love harvesting this giant of the garlic patch, and elephant garlic keeps well too, with a mild flavor.

-Still can’t decide?
-That’s why we created our Garlic Combo Pack, to let you try a little of this and a little of that—at a bargain price!
-It’s a gastronomical delight featuring organic California Early White softnecks, organic Russian Red and organic Purple Italian hardnecks, a conventional Elephant garlic, and even some organic French Red Shallots for delicate flavors.
+That's why we created our Garlic Combo Pack, to let you try a little of this and a little of that, at a bargain price!
+It's a gastronomical delight featuring organic California Early White softneck seed garlic, Inchelium red, organic Russian Red and organic Purple Italian hardneck seed garlics, a conventional Elephant seed garlic, and even some organic French Red Shallots for delicate flavors.
+So many flavor profiles!